MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentApproval.md

     - `[ReviewResult <String>]`: The result of this approval record.
 Possible values include: NotReviewed, Approved, Denied.
     - `[ReviewedBy <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[ReviewedDateTime <DateTime?>]`: The date and time when a decision was recorded.
 The date and time information uses ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
     - `[Status <String>]`: The stage status.
 Possible values: InProgress, Initializing, Completed, Expired.
 Read-only.

-INPUTOBJECT `<IIdentityGovernanceIdentity>`: Identity Parameter
+INPUTOBJECT <IIdentityGovernanceIdentity>: Identity Parameter
   - `[AccessPackageAssignmentId <String>]`: key: id of accessPackageAssignment
   - `[AccessPackageAssignmentPolicyId <String>]`: key: id of accessPackageAssignmentPolicy
   - `[AccessPackageAssignmentRequestId <String>]`: key: id of accessPackageAssignmentRequest